Holly’s Stitching & Stuff

 Next, I insert the needle into to the fabric on the left by carefully positioning the tip of my needle between two threads on the long kloster:

-I weave back to the right and secure the thread into the still woven part of the fabric that is to the bottom right of the alterian eye, then repeat until all four threads are woven back in.
+I weave back to the right and secure the thread into the still woven part of the fabric that is to the bottom right of the algerian eye, then repeat until all four threads are woven back in.
 The picture I took for this step didn’t turn out very well, so I left it out.
 Here’s a pic of the rewoven threads, with some extra fuzz on the threads that I removed later:

 I re-stitched the previously removed klosters: